borovyar/Java-semesterproject/README.md

 Running Instructions:

-1.First of all you have to use MySQL, if you do not have MySQL use this link : https://www.mysql.com/downloads/
+1.First, you have to use MySQL, if you do not have MySQL use this link : https://www.mysql.com/downloads/

 2.You have to create DB named as "cafeteria" and give access to DB in application properties,
     for example my properties: